buildfreak93/Folding-Phoropter-App/README.md

 An App that lets you know the refractive error of an eye.

  * Folding Phorotor is a paper foldable device that gives the refractive error of the human eye.
-(More about the project [here].(https://fellowsblog.ted.com/the-1-foldable-eye-screening-kit-is-here-1db4420e8ad1). & [here].(https://www.sandeepvempati.com/work#/folding-phoropter/).)
+More about the project [https://fellowsblog.ted.com/the-1-foldable-eye-screening-kit-is-here-1db4420e8ad1] [https://www.sandeepvempati.com/work#/folding-phoropter/]
  * It consists of two known power lenses.
  * We can get the desired powers by changing the distance between the lenses.
  * The device has marked a scale to get the refractive error.